-A global conglomerate knew it could double its business in China but had been unable to successfully address the barriers standing in the way.
-They had to find a way to truly engage their local team and align them on a 5-year growth strategy.
+A global conglomerate knew it could double its business in China and had been unable to successfully address the barriers standing in the way.
+The opportunity was enormous and required shared goals, genuine commitment, and meaningful collaboration across business lines, and so far, efforts were stalled.
+In the rapidly changing, fast-growing Chinese market, the window of opportunity would not be open for long.
+They had to find a way to truly engage the local team and quickly align them on an aggressive 5-year growth strategy.

-The global leaders came into the Syntegration with low expectations of how the Chinese managers would engage the discussion.
-They left it remarking that the Syntegration was the highest level of engagement they had seen, and that they were impressed with the professionalism and powerful energy of the Chinese team.
+The global leaders came into the Syntegration with low expectations of how the Chinese managers would engage in the discussion.
+They left it remarking that the Syntegration produced the highest level of engagement they had seen and that they were impressed with the professionalism and powerful energy of the Chinese team.

 Subscribe for all our latest Forbes articles, whitepapers, and more.